DragonsInn/Birdcons/IconList.md

 - weapon-misc-drill :
 - weapon-misc-fan :
 - weapon-misc-whip :
-- weapon-polearm-baridiche
+- weapon-polearm-baridiche :
-- weapon-polearm-glaive
+- weapon-polearm-glaive :
-- weapon-polearm-halberd
+- weapon-polearm-halberd :
-- weapon-polearm-naginata
+- weapon-polearm-naginata :
-- weapon-polearm-spear
+- weapon-polearm-spear :
-- weapon-ranged-blowdart
+- weapon-ranged-blowdart : A blowgun with a dart beside it. ( https://www.oklachahta.org/pics/new03_11.jpg )
-- weapon-ranged-bow
+- weapon-ranged-bow :
-- weapon-ranged-crossbow
+- weapon-ranged-crossbow :
-- weapon-ranged-pistol
+- weapon-ranged-pistol :
-- weapon-ranged-rifle
+- weapon-ranged-rifle :
-- weapon-ranged-shotgun
+- weapon-ranged-shotgun :
-- weapon-ranged-slingshot
+- weapon-ranged-slingshot :
-- weapon-thrown-bomb
+- weapon-thrown-bomb :
-- weapon-thrown-boomerang
+- weapon-thrown-boomerang :
-- weapon-thrown-chakram : A ring with a visible edge.
+- weapon-thrown-chakram : A ring with a visible edge. ( http://vignette3.wikia.nocookie.net/hercxena/images/2/2e/Chakram.gif/revision/latest?cb=20091010183016 )
 - weapon-thrown-throwingknife : A small knife.
 The edge looks less sharp than a dagger's edge.
 - weapon-trap-caltrop : A set of 3 caltrops.